tchajed/sys-verif-fa25/docs/notes/hoare.md

 \mathrm{Propositions}\quad P ::= \lift{\phi} \mid \exists x.\, P(x) \mid \forall x.\, Q(x) \mid P \land Q \mid P \lor Q
 $$

-where $\phi$ is a "meta-level" proposition (think of it as a Coq proposition, which is what it will be when we use formalization of all of this theory).
+where $\phi$ is a "meta-level" proposition (think of it as a Rocq proposition, which is what it will be when we use formalization of all of this theory).
 We will use $\lift{\phi}$ to "lift" a meta-level proposition to the Hoare logic level; in the rest of these notes this conversion will be implicit, to keep things concise.

-For now, a Hoare logic proposition $P$ appears no better than Coq propositions.
+For now, a Hoare logic proposition $P$ appears no better than Rocq propositions.
 This will change when we move to separation logic.

 The rules for proving entailments between propositions are mostly intuitive, and we will come back to them and be more precise with separation logic.
 However, to give you a flavor here are a few rules: